alcatrazchronicle/SpamGuardianDiscord/README.md

 ---

-## Bot Cannot Timeout Users
+## Bot Cannot Timeout Members

 Ensure:

 - Moderate Members permission is enabled.
-- The bot's highest role is above the user's role.
+- The bot role is above the member's role.

 ---